 All equipment will be without restriction at your disposal as there is only one group in the house at a time.
 You decide yourself in how far and how much professional coaching your group should get.

-As from now you can opt for a week in 2020 by e-mail.
+As from now you can opt for a week in 2021 by e-mail.
 Is there a person / instrument missing in your group?
 Do not hesitate to contact us: we can possibly find somebody ready to help out.
 We know some musicians in "stand by" willing to join a group during a week.

 Should you form a group for this purpose the ACMP self-grading guide could be useful.
 You’ll find it on the ACMP page.